beethacker/blog/content/posts/roboma/swan0.md

 been.
 Whoops.
 So, not only was it clicking, but it would have been twice the pitch, so an octave higher.
 Darn!
 Then, for the next chunk of samples I started back at the sample I *should* have been on way earlier.
-We get a little out of phase one in every 12000 samples, and that produces an audible clicking. **How are our ears so good?**
+We get a little out of phase one in every 12000 samples, and that produces the clicking. **How are our ears so good?**

 {{% includeMP3 "sineAndSquare.mp3" %}}